jamesshore/simplebuild/README.md

 `failure(messageString)` (REQUIRED): Callback function.
 Each exported function MUST call failure() with a brief human-readable explanation when it fails.
 The explanation SHOULD be less than 50 characters.

-Each task function SHOULD also a `descriptors` object attached, as follows:

-    exports.yourFunction.descriptors = {
-        title: "The Task Name",
-        documentation: "A detailed description of the task function.
-Markdown may be used."
-        options: { ... }  // TBD
-        defaults: { ... }  // TBD
-    };

-`title`: A human-readable name for the function.
-It SHOULD be written in title case.
-It SHOULD be less than 22 characters.
-It MUST NOT be written in Markdown or any other markup language.

-`description`: A detailed, human-readable description of the function.
-The first sentence SHOULD be less than 50 characters and provide a summary description of the function.
-The rest of the description may be of any length and SHOULD completely describe the function.
-It MUST be written in Github-flavored Markdown.

-`options`: (to be defined -- human-readable description of options)

-`defaults`: (to be defined -- defaults used when an option is left blank)

 #### Task Behavior